Tiger-00700/2025-10M-Testing/README.md

 ### Prerequisites (best-effort rendering)

-- Windows PowerShell 7+ (pwsh)
+- PowerShell 7+ (pwsh)
-- Python virtual env is already provided at `.venv/`
-- Optional for DOCX/PDF (recommended):
+- Python 3.10+ (repo venv: `.venv/`)
 - pandoc (adds DOCX/PDF generation)
 - One PDF engine:
   - XeLaTeX (TeX Live/MiKTeX) for high-quality PDF, or
   - wkhtmltopdf as a lightweight alternative

 If pandoc is missing, the script will fall back to Python markdown to generate HTML only.